UtkarshKumarJha/UtkarshKumarJha/README.md

 ---
 <h3 align="left">About Me:</h3>
 <p align="left">
     I’m Utkarsh Kumar Jha, a Computer Science & Engineering undergraduate passionate about the intersection of Artificial Intelligence and Finance.
 My primary focus is on building systems that bridge the gap between software and real-world decision making.
 I am currently deeply involved in developing <b>Algorithmic Trading Bots</b> and exploring how <b>Reinforcement Learning</b> can be applied to the financial domain.
 Beyond finance, I have a strong interest in <b>RAG Architectures</b> and <b>Generative AI</b>, constantly experimenting with ways to make Large Language Modals more accurate and context-aware.
-I also enjoy participating in high-impact hackathons like <b>SIH</b> and <b>Yuv AI</b> to solve complex challenges.
 </p>

 <h3 align="left" style="color:#c9d1d9;">📫 Get In Touch:</h3>